 These trails are pet-friendly and offer parking, picnic shelters, and restrooms.

-The Cedar Falls Trail also connects to the Buckeye Trail/ Grandma Gatewood Trail leading to Ash Cave and the Grandma Gatewood Trail leading to Old Man’s Cave.
+The Cedar Falls Trail also connects to the Buckeye Trail/ Grandma Gatewood Trail, leading to Ash Cave, and the Grandma Gatewood Trail, leading to Old Man’s Cave.

 Don’t miss out on this lovely waterfall during your visit to Cedar Falls.
 This seasonal waterfall can be found behind a large boulder, making it “hidden.”
 It is only 50 yards from Cedar Falls.